 International resume/CV and cover letter

 Letters of Intent or confirmation of employment by the employer

 Proof of funds such as a bank statement

 Passport sized photos

 Side note: Most teachers that work in Germany will enter on a passport stamp or on a tourist visa if needed, then process their actual work visa after they arrive with assistance from their school or employer.
-ITA also partners with Speakeasy Language Academy and Expat Launcher to assist with the entire freelance visa process and getting settled in Germany.
+International TEFL Academy (ITA) also partners with Speakeasy Language Academy and Expat Launcher to assist with the entire freelance visa process and getting settled in Germany.